qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/network_analysis.rst

   tree = QgsGraphAnalyzer.shortestTree(graph, startId, 0)

-The :func:`dijkstra` method has the same arguments, but returns two arrays.
+The :meth:`dijkstra <qgis.analysis.QgsGraphAnalyzer.dijkstra>` method has the
+same arguments, but returns two arrays.
 In the first array element i contains index of the incoming edge or -1 if there are no incoming edges.
 In the second array element i contains distance from the root of the tree to vertex i or DOUBLE_MAX if vertex i is unreachable